Faculty Personnel Policies & Financial Matters

 Criteria of assessment in the third-year review are the same as those for the tenure review.
 The composition of the third-year review file is basically the same as the tenure file.
 (See VII.C. of this Handbook.)

-If the chair of the review candidate’s department (or program) is untenured, the Dean may designate a tenured faculty member to conduct the third-year review on the chair’s behalf.
+If the chair of the review candidate’s department (or program) is untenured or Adjunct, the Dean will designate a tenured faculty member to conduct the third-year review on the chair’s behalf.

 A negative third-year review may result in a terminal contract for the fourth year.
 On the other hand, a positive third-year review does not guarantee a positive tenure decision.